gzoller/scala-reflection/README.md

 val  fooRType = RType.of[Foo]
 ```

-In a non-macro implementation (e.g. Scala 2 runtime reflection) if you update Foo in File1.scala you naturally expect sbt to re-compile this file, and anything that depends on Foo, and the changes will be picked up in your program, and all will be well.
+In Scala 2 (non-macro runtime reflection) if you update Foo in File1.scala you would naturally expect sbt to re-compile this file, and anything that depends on Foo, and the changes will be picked up in your program, and all will be well, with no real thought or concern on your part.

 That's **not** necessarily what happens with macros!
 Remember the macro code is run at compile-time.
-File2.scala needs to be re-compiled because the RType.of macro needs to be re-expanded to pick up your changes to Foo class in File1.scala. *Unfortunately sbt doesn't pick up this dependency!* If you don't know any better you'll just re-run your program after a change to File1.scala, like normal, and get a **spectacular exception with exotic errors** that won't mean much to you.
+File2.scala needs to be re-compiled because the RType.of macro needs to be re-expanded to pick up your changes to Foo class in File1.scala. *Unfortunately sbt doesn't pick up this dependency!* If you don't know any better you'll just re-compile and re-run your program after a change to File1.scala, as usual, and  you'll get a **spectacular exception with exotic errors** that won't mean much to you.
 The solution is you need to also recompile File2.scala.

 This means you will be doing more re-compiling with macro-based code than you would without the macros.
 It's an unfortunate cost of inconvenience and time, but the payoff is a *dramatic* gain in speed at runtime, and in the case of reflection in Scala 3, using macros is really the only way to accomplish reflection.